rettersoft/docs/src/pages/docs/classes/method-data-context.md

 ## Response

-Using the response, anyting can be returned in the body.
+Using the response, anything can be returned in the body.

 ### Response Model